-We’ve all experienced that ‘auto-pilot’ moment; the one that happens when you’re driving down the road and your mind wanders to some far-off place.
+We’ve all experienced that ‘auto-pilot’ moment—the one that happens when you’re driving down the road and your mind wanders to some far-off place.

-I think I’m awake now.
-My vision is focused and I can see the road more clearly than ever.
+My vision is coming into focus and I can see the road more clearly than ever.

 Let’s face it, a blog is inherently egocentric.
-Blogging is based on a presumption by the ‘blogger’ that he or she has something of import to say; some valuable insight that will be of significance to others.
+Blogging is based on a presumption by the ‘blogger’ that he or she has something of import to say; some significant reflection or insight that will be of value to others.

 This is about the Giver of my life and every breath that sustains it.
 To know Him is the deepest desire and purpose of my life.
 It is a journey that will take a lifetime; a destination that will only be reached when I see Him face to face.